 Toothpaste finger painting

 Create a mixture of toothpaste and paint.
-Children can use their fingers to
+Children can use their fingers to paint pictures.
+This activity encourages children to think about the senses – especially sight, smell and touch.

 These activities will keep your child busy and allows them to express their creativity through art.
 Any of these art projects can be adapted to make gifts perfect for special occasions like Mother's Day, Father's Day, birthdays or Christmas!